Friends of Hakalau Forest National Wildlife Refuge

 The Friends of Hakalau Forest National Wildlife Refuge Board established an endowment fund in 2015 with the goal of raising $3.5 million.
 A stable and robust endowment, managed by the Hawaii Community Foundation, is essential to provide a reliable source of funds for the foreseeable future to support the many necessary conservation activities on and around the National Wildlife Refuge.

-With your help, the Endowment passed $1,000,000 at the end of 2022.
-Your gift now can help us reach this year’s goal of $1.3 million!
+With your help, the Endowment has just passed $1,550,000.
+Your gift now can help us reach this year’s goal of $1.9 million.
+Or we can dream of possibly reaching $2 million this year!

 While ambitious, this goal is possible through the generous donations of our Friends’ membership and many other interested parties who see the value in saving endangered Hawaiian birds.